 Based on analysis of data from 1999 to 2009, Zanaski et al. (2011) determined that average fish total mercury concentrations over this time period in the five lakes were significantly different from one another with the greatest concentrations in Lake Superior, then Huron, Michigan, Ontario and Erie.
 Evaluation of data from the mid-1970s to 2007 showed that concentrations of mercury generally declined over these three decades but that in recent years, concentrations across the Great Lakes have leveled off and increased slightly in Lake Erie (Bhavsar et al. 2010, International Joint Commission, 2015).
 A more recent analysis of combined Great Lakes data (except Lake Erie) showed a significant decreasing trend in the lake trout mercury concentrations between 2004 and 2015 with an annual decrease of 4.1% per year, consistent with the decline in regional atmospheric mercury emissions and water mercury concentrations (Zhou et al. 2017).
 Their analysis detected a breakpoint with a significant decreasing slope (-8.1% per year) before the breakpoint (2010), and no trend after the breakpoint.
 Examination of individual lakes showed that Lakes Superior and Huron, which are dominated by atmospheric mercury inputs and are more likely than the lower lakes to respond to declining emissions from areas surrounding the Great Lakes, have significant decreasing trends with rates between 5.2 and 7.8% per year from 2004 to 2015.
-These declining trends appear to be driven by decreasing regional atmospheric Mercury emissions although they may be partly counterbalanced by other factors, including increasing local emissions, food web changes, eutrophication, and responses to global climate change.
+These declining trends appear to be driven by decreasing regional atmospheric mercury emissions although they may be partly counterbalanced by other factors, including increasing local emissions, food web changes, eutrophication, and responses to global climate change.
 Lakes Michigan, Erie and Ontario may have been more impacted by these other factors and their trends changed from decreasing to non-decreasing or increasing in recent years.

-Since 1993, levels of mercury in walleye from the west basin of Lake Erie have been increasing at 3.4% per year (SOLEC, 2017).
+Since 1993, levels of mercury in walleye from the west basin of Lake Erie have been increasing at 3.4% per year (SOLEC, 2017; see also Bhavsar et al., 2010; Blukacz-Richards et al., 2017; Lepak et al., 2015, 2018; McGoldrick, et al., 2016, 2018; Zhou et al., 2017).
 Recent studies of lake trout mercury concentrations in Lake Superior showed mercury levels in fish and other Great Lakes biota to be declining at a rate of approximately 6-7% per year since 2003 (Jeremiason, 2017).
 While there are currently no binational targets for mercury in fish, the observed concentrations are generally below levels of concern for the health of fish-consuming wildlife (500 ng/g wet weight) as established in the 1987 GLWQA (McGoldrick and Murphy, 2016).
 In Ontario, there is evidence of increasing mercury levels in fish based on analysis of tissue data for the period 2000 to 2012 but these results are predominantly for inland lakes in northern Ontario and shield lakes in southern Ontario (Ghandi et al. 2015).